WATCH: Do You Give Presents Or Gifts?

 Where do the words gift and present come from?
 Why does English use both?
-It’s not just so that children can ask for toys in multiple ways.
+We’re pretty sure it’s not just so that children can ask for toys in multiple ways…

 Language is not a linear, predestined development.
 Even though it may feel as if the language we speak is in some way the logical conclusion of thousands of years of development, every word that we use has a unique, sometimes circuitous history.